pchapin/augusta/README.md

 of these tools will encourage the growth of an active community around Augusta and accelerate its development.

-Obviously this is a grand goal and it will take time to achieve.
+Obviously this is a grand goal that will take time to achieve.
 The first stage of this effort is to define the base language (which we call "Augusta, Level 1") and implement the AGC compiler for that language.